YOUSEFNANIS/speech-recognition-with-whisper/README.md

 These techniques enable the fine-tuning and deployment of large models like Whisper on hardware with limited resources, such as GPUs with lower VRAM.
 For further details on LoRA and quantization.
-You can refer to the LoRA research paper https://arxiv.org/abs/2106.09685, and this https://huggingface.co/docs/optimum/concept_guides/quantization Hugging Face blog on quantization.
+You can refer to the LoRA research paper https://arxiv.org/abs/2106.09685, and this https://huggingface.co/docs/optimum/concept_guides/quantization Hugging Face tutorial on quantization.